-Clery requires crimes to be reported by geography, for both the Main USA Campus and the Baldwin County Campus.
+Clery requires crimes to be reported by geography for both the USA Main Campus and the Baldwin County Campus.

-- On-Campus Any building or property owned or controlled by an institution within the same reasonably contiguous geo-graphic area and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls; that is owned by the institution but controlled by another person, frequently used by students, and supports institutional purposes (such as food or other retail vendor). - Residential Any student housing facility that is owned or controlled by the institution or is located on the property that is owned or controlled by the institution and is within the reasonably contiguous geographic area that makes up the campus.
-Crimes reported in the residential facilities are a subcategory of the On-Campus category. - Non-Campus Any building or property owned or controlled by a student organization that is officially recognized by the institution; or any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
-The Non-Campus category includes USA Health System Hospitals, Mitchell Cancer Institute, Strada Patient Care Center and all other associated medical clinics except for the clinics located at the Main Campus.
-This category would also include the MCI Kilborn Clinic. - Public Property All public property that is within the same reasonably contiguous geographic area of the institution, such as a sidewalk, a street, other thoroughfare, or parking facility, and is adjacent to a facility owned or controlled by the institution if the facility is used by the institution in direct support of, or in a manner related to the institution's educational purpose.
-This includes all public including thoroughfares, sidewalks, and parking facilities, that is within the campus, or immediately adjacent to and accessible from the campus.
-For the definition to apply, the property must be 1) public property (i.e. publicly owned); 2) within or adjacent to campus; and 3) accessible from campus.
-The Public Property category encompasses the streets of Old Shell Rd., and University Blvd., which surround the main campus.
+On-Campus - Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls; that is owned by the institution but controlled by another person, frequently used by students, and supports institutional purposes (such as food or other retail vendors).

+Residential - Any student housing facility that is owned or controlled by the institution or is located on property that is owned or controlled by the institution, and is within the reasonably contiguous geographic area that makes up the campus is considered an on-campus student housing facility.
+Crimes reported in residential facilities are a subcategory of the On-Campus category.

+Non-Campus - Any building or property owned or controlled by a student organization that is officially recognized by the institution; or any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
+The Non-Campus category includes USA Health System Hospitals, Mitchell Cancer Institute, Strada Patient Care Center, and all other associated medical clinics except for the clinics located at the Main Campus.

+Public Property - All public property that is within the same reasonably contiguous geographic area of the institution, such as a sidewalk, a street, other thoroughfares, or parking facility, and is adjacent to a facility owned or controlled by the institution if the facility is used by the institution in direct support of, or in a manner related to, the institution's educational purpose.
+This includes all public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus or immediately adjacent to and accessible from the campus.
+For the definition to apply, the property must be (1) public property (i.e. publicly owned); (2) within or adjacent to campus; and (3) accessible from campus.
+The Public Property category encompasses the streets of Old Shell Rd. and University Blvd., which surround the main campus.
 Data for this category includes reported crimes from the Mobile Police Department in addition to the University Police Department.

-Public Property for the USA Fairhope Campus would include any streets immediately adjacent to the campus locations.
+Public Property for the USABC Campus would include any streets immediately adjacent to the campus locations.
 Data for this category includes reported crimes to the Fairhope Police Department.